craws/OpenAtlasDiscovery/README.md

 # Licensing

-All OpenAtlas frontend code unless otherwise noted is licensed under the terms of the GNU General Public License Version 2, June 1991.
-Please refer to the file COPYING in the root directory of this repository or the online version at https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html
+All code unless otherwise noted is licensed under the terms of the MIT License (MIT).
+Please refer to the file COPYING in the root directory of this repository.

+All documentation and images unless otherwise noted are licensed under the terms of Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/